 Thanks for reading this far.
 I'm not sure what your definition of “brief" looked like, but I do hope this synopsis helps 🙂 In closing, I will share 3 things:

 I started progesterone therapy at age 48 and added estradiol after I reached menopause at age 49.
+I turn 58 in 2025.
 I review at least once-per-year with my prescriber and I do not have any intentions of stopping hormone therapy unless I had an adverse health experience that called for it (i.e. a stoke.)
 I will always share my story.
 You have to get informed and make the health decisions right for you.

 It is not my job to convince or tell anyone to take hormone therapy.